 Why flat pricing actually works

 The reason most MSP software charges per seat is that it's how the SaaS economy is wired — investors model on it, sales reps comp on it, and the business model is built around it.
 We can charge flat because Morton Command Center isn't venture-backed, isn't trying to maximize per-customer extraction, and is genuinely cheap to run on Cloudflare's edge infrastructure once it's built.
 The flat-fee model keeps incentives aligned: we make money when you keep using and improving the platform, not when you grow your team.
+And because every Morton Command is built around your exact stack and workflows — not a templated multi-tenant feature set you configure into shape — there's no per-seat overhead baked into the cost structure in the first place.

 What you actually get for the flat fee